Back to The Life of the True Church

 The Life of the True Church: sacramental and supernatural life in full Catholic order.

-Throughout Sacred Scripture and the history of , God repeatedly employs the weak, the young, and the seemingly insignificant to convict those entrusted with .
-This pattern is not accidental.
-It is both a mercy offered to the proud and a judgment upon failed shepherds.
-When fathers, priests, or leaders refuse obedience to truth, God permits children to become witnesses against them.
+Throughout Scripture and 's history, God repeatedly uses the weak, the young, and the apparently insignificant to convict those who hold .
+This is not accidental.
+It is both mercy and judgment.
+When fathers, priests, or leaders refuse obedience to truth, God sometimes permits children to become witnesses against them.

 God does not delight in overturning .
 He desires its conversion.
-Yet He will not allow truth to perish for the sake of appearances.
-If shepherds fall silent, stones will cry out (Luke 19:40).
-Children, in their simplicity, often become those stones.
+But He will not allow truth to perish for the sake of appearances.
+If shepherds fall silent, stones will cry out.
+In many homes and chapels, children become those stones.

 Footnotes